dataluscorp/browser/toolkit/components/telemetry/docs/data/new-profile-ping.rst

 "new-profile" ping
 ==================

-This opt-out ping is sent from Firefox Desktop 30 minutes after the browser is started, on the first session of a newly created profile.
+This opt-out ping is sent from Datalus Desktop 30 minutes after the browser is started, on the first session of a newly created profile.
 If the first session of a newly-created profile was shorter than 30 minutes, it gets sent using the :doc:`../internals/pingsender` at shutdown.